hummingbot/hummingbot-site/docs/global-configs/paper-trade.md

     - kucoin
     - ascend_ex
     - gate_io
-    - ftx
+    - kraken
 ```

-In the Hummingbot client, ftx_paper_trade should now be available when you select an exchange:
+In the Hummingbot client, kraken_paper_trade should now be available when you select an exchange:

-Enter your maker spot connector >>> ftx_paper_trade
+Enter your maker spot connector >>> kraken_paper_trade

 ## Enabling and Disabling